-Criteria 2018 2019 2020 Evaluation Factor: Loan Product Loan Purchase Loan Purchase Income Levels: Very Low-, Low-, and Moderate-Income Levels for all Years
+Criteria 2018 2019 2020 2021 Evaluation Factor: Loan Product Loan Product Loan Product n/a Income Levels: Very Low-, Low-, and Modera te-Income Levels for all 1 Years

 3. Objective #3: Explore securitization structures that attract private capital and provide sustainable liquidity to the chattel market (Do What We Do Best).